User37som/libbitcoin/bx-watch-address.md

 Arguments (positional):

-BITCOIN_ADDRESS      The participating Bitcoin address.
+PAYMENT_ADDRESS      The participating payment address.
 If not specified
                      the address is read from STDIN.
 ```
 This command supports [configuration settings](Configuration-Settings).